Fragile X Syndrome

-Fragile X syndrome is the leading cause of inherited intellectual disabilities like autism.
+Fragile X syndrome is the leading cause of inherited intellectual disabilities.
 There are behavioral, physical, intellectual and mental health symptoms.
-Females have milder symptoms than males.
-FXS is not life-threatening and although there is no cure, medication and therapy can help manage the symptoms.
+People assigned female at birth have milder symptoms than people assigned male at birth.
+Although there isn’t a cure, medication and therapy can help manage symptoms.

 Overview